acelinkio/argocd-homelab/docs/setup.md

 Update stage default-provider-authoerization-consent to use 26 weeks instead of 4.

+### Login to Komga
+Kyoo does not seed the initial user.
+Instead the first login allows for an administrator account to be created.
+Be sure to set this up.

 ### Login to Kyoo
 Kyoo does not seed the initial user.
 Instead the first login allows for an administrator account to be created.
 Be sure to set this up.

 ### Login to Mealie
 Login to Authentik.
-Add your user to `mealie Admin` and `mealie User` groups.
+Add your user to `mealie Admin` Authentik groups.
 Login to mealie via OIDC.
 Delete the default user.

 # Additional Comments
 * If doing find and replace, be sure to leave `https://github.com/acelinkio/empty.git`.